All images were taken by myself.

 4. Fry the chicken, season and just before it’s ready, add to the leek and mushroom mix.

 5. Add some butter to the pan, then add the flour.
 Mix until it forms a paste (add more butter if needed) and then add the cream.
 Once it starts to thicken, add the stock, some nutmeg and season to taste.
 Pour this over your chicken mixture and mix well.

 6. Roll out your puff pastry, place your pie tin upside down on it and cut out it’s shape.
 Then fill the tin with your chicken mixture and put the pastry cut out on top.
 Press down the sides.

 7. Place your pie in the oven and cook for 30-40 minutes until the pastry is golden brown.

-So I’m going to shamelessly punt my brand again, this only happens once a year and yes, it’s that time of year again (can you believe it?)!
+It’s that time of year again (can you believe it?), it’s our BIRTHDAY!
 So this month I have two, yes TWO amazing offers happening for SMITH Jewellery’s third birthday.
 Firstly, we have a 20% discount on ALL purchases made directly through us or our online shop.
 That’s awesome!

 Secondly, and only until Sunday 11th August, we have a competition running.
 All you have to do is 1.
 ‘Like’ Smith – Jewellery by Anna Raimondo on Facebook 2.
 Share this competition with your friends (International entries are welcome!)
 3. Comment on this photo telling us which of these four SMITH cuffs is your favourite 4.
 For extra entries, tweet about this competition including our handle @SMITHbyanna.
 Super easy ey!